NTURacingTeam/docker/README.md

 ## Before you start

-Install docker on your computer, checkout [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
+Install docker on your computer, please checkout [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)

 ## Usage

+In order to use docker, first you have to build an image, and then create a container.

+There two bash scripts provided to simplify the use of docker virtual environment, namely `build_image.sh` for building images and `start_container.sh` for managing containers.

-### Build an image
+### build_image.sh

-Build a docker image from directory `Dockerfile` by
+This script is used for building a docker image for a container to run on, use this script by

 ```bash=
 ./build_image.sh
 ```

-you will be prompted by different commands to build differernt images.
+you will be prompted to choose which docker image from dockerfiles in `Dockerfile` to build from.

 > Note: The image name will be the same as the `dockerfile`'s name.

 If an existing image has the same name as the `dockerfile`'s name and the tag is `latest`, an option will prompt you to choose whether to change the existing image's tag to `older_versionX` and build the new image with tag `latest`.

+#### Using bash arguments

-The script also support bash arguements as a short hand
+The script also support bash arguemnts as a short hand

 ```bash=
 ./build_image.sh IMAGE_FILE REPLACE_OPTION